Are Lab-Grown Diamonds Real? Uncovering the Truth Behind Lab Diamonds.

 Are Lab-Grown Diamonds Real?

-What are Lab-Grown Diamonds?
+What Are Lab-Grown Diamonds?

-Definition of lab-grown diamonds
+Definition of Lab-Grown Diamonds

 HPHT involves subjecting carbon seeds to high pressure and temperatures up to 2200° Celsius.
 CVD uses plasma technology to deposit thin layers of carbon atoms onto preformed substrates such as silicon carbide or aluminum nitride wafers.